SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 Only custom grouping can be deleted.
 If you have only one grouping containing content, its title will not be shown on your public profile.
-Empty groups will also not be displayed on your public profile page.
+Empty groupings will also not be displayed on your public profile page.

 ### Cleaning up cluttered profiles: